 By Ashley Manley on | No Comments

-This December has flown by, and if you read this post, you know I was working hard to make this a more slow and sacred season, one filled with more time together than time running around.
-I’ve tried to keep the focus on what we can DO for each other, not what we need to BUY for each other.
+This December has flown by, and if you read my blog post about Christmas activities, you know I was working hard to make this a slower and more sacred season, filled with more time together than time running around.

 But, I’ve been hyper-aware, working hard to reel myself back in when I find myself drifting away from my vision of the kind of Christmas season I want to create with my family.